Julio C. Teehankee

 He continuously aims to bridge theory and practice in academic and other professional endeavors.
 Aside from teaching and research, he has served as political and policy consultant to government officials, electoral candidates, political parties, national and international organizations.

 Teehankee specializes in the comparative analysis and development of East and Southeast Asia, with particular focus on elections, party politics, democratization and governance.
 He has published papers on elections, party politics, and political dynasties in the Philippines, Japan and Southeast Asia.

 He has been cited as one of only four political scientists in the 2015 Webometrics' List of 150 Top Scientists in the Philippines based on Google Scholar citations.
 His research works have been indexed in Scopus and Web of Science-Social Sciences Citation Index.
 He was co-editor of Building Inclusive Democracies in ASEAN, a recipient of the 2016 National Academy of Science and Technology (NAST) Outstanding Book Award.

 Teehankee has been quoted by The New York Times, The Washington Post, and The Economist.
 His political commentaries have been published by the East Asia Forum, New Mandala, and Asia Dialogue.
 He has appeared regularly on media as a political analyst.

-Education

-Julio Teehankee finished his elementary education at the Ateneo de Manila University from 1972 to 1980.
-He attended high school at La Salle Greenhills from 1980 to 1984.

-He obtained both his doctorate degree in Development Studies (with distinction in 2001) and his bachelor's degree major in Political Science (1988) from De La Salle University.
-He earned his master's degree in Political Science (1994) from the University of the Philippines Diliman.

-From 2007 to 2008, he completed his postdoctoral studies at the Graduate Schools of Law and Politics at the University of Tokyo under a Japan Foundation fellowship.